 I was forced to cut away a lot of dead branches as it turned out, and compromise.
 I was left with bands that were gently agnostic and atheistic as opposed to straight up evil.
 It’s a work in progress.

 Alter Bridge — basically the remains of the band Creed but with Myles Kennedy fronting rather than the ill-fated Scott Stapp — is one of my favorite ‘compromise’ bands.
-I remember a few years ago, October 7, 2016 to be exact was big day in the Alt.
-Metal world; it was the day that they would release their long overdue 5th album, ‘The Last Hero’, and I was pretty excited about that.
+And today, October 7th, is a big day in the Alt.
+Metal world; it’s the day they release there long overdue 5th album, something I was really excited about.